PREVIEW: Leyton Orient v Luton Town

 Eventually chalked up 357 appearances the Hatters, to sit 12th in the all-time appearance list, scoring 43 goals too, before joining Sheffield United on loan in July 2008 and then had time with Charlton until Orient signed him in June 2010.

-Spent 18 months with the O’s, playing almost 100 times, scoring seven goals as he then headed to Wycombe and now 36, is still playing, plying his trade for National League South side Hemel Hempstead Town.
+Spent 18 months with the O’s, playing almost 100 times, scoring seven goals.
+Headed to Wycombe and now 36, is still playing, plying his trade for National League South side Hemel Hempstead Town.

 One to watch: Paul McCallum - 23-year-old striker who was at West Ham as a youngster, though left Upton Park without making a first team appearance.